forrestxu123/Android-Framework-System-Design/README.md

 ## 1 Android Inter-Process Communication (IPC)

-IPC mechanisms that involves communication of one process with another process.
-In Linux, various IPC mechanisms are available, including Pipes, FIFO, Message Queues, Unix Domain Sockets, Shared Memory, Semaphores, and Signals.
-These mechanisms offer valuable means of communication, they come with certain limitations:
+IPC mechanisms involve the communication of one process with another process.
+In Linux, various IPC mechanisms are available, including the tranditional IPC mechanisms such as Pipes, FIFO, Message Queues, Unix Domain Sockets, Shared Memory, Semaphores, and Signals.
+These mechanisms offer valuable means of communication between processes; however, they come with certain limitations:

 - **Functionality:**
-    The listed IPC mechanisms are primarily designed for local communication between processes on the same machine.
-However, they are not specialized for remote method calls and Object-Oriented Communication.
+    The tranditional IPC mechanisms are primarily designed for communication between processes.
+However, they are not specialized for method calls with Object-Oriented parameters within the same machine.

 - **Security:**
-    - *Fine-Grained Security Controls:* The listed IPC mechanisms lack fine-grained security controls, making it challenging to regulate access to shared resources.
+    - *Fine-Grained Security Controls: The tranditional IPC mechanisms lack fine-grained security controls, making it challenging to regulate access to shared resources.
-    - *Access Regulation:* They may not provide effective mechanisms to regulate which processes can access shared resources, potentially leading to security vulnerabilities.
+    - *Access Regulation: The tranditional IPC mechanisms may not provide effective mechanisms to regulate which processes can access shared resources, potentially leading to security vulnerabilities.
-    - *Permissions Management:* The listed IPC mechanisms may not manage permissions effectively, raising concerns about data security and unauthorized access.
+    - *Permissions Management:* The tranditional IPC mechanisms may not manage permissions effectively, raising concerns about data security and unauthorized access.

 Security issues may lead to data leakage or deadlock.
 For preinstalled apps or daemons, a viable solution is to utilize SELinux, ensuring that specific apps can access designated IPC mechanisms, safeguarding app data.
 However, for regular apps running in an untrusted app domain, SELinux may face limitations in distinguishing between them.